Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

-Observe that the nodes wining pairings in the execution of the $\opEm$ might have their ranks increase, and thus become marked.
-Moreover, due to Lemma~\ref{lem:subdistinct}, the position of all such nodes will be identical in all terminal structures of $\Ids'$.
+Observe that the nodes winning pairings in the execution of the $\opEm$ might have their ranks increase, and thus become marked. \shortfull{By}{Moreover, due to} Lemma~\jref{lem:subdistinct}, the position of all such nodes is identical in all terminal structures of $\Ids'$.
 The set of the locations of these newly marked nodes is returned as $\Vio$, the \emph{violation set}.

-Now that it has been ensured that all of the sets of operations execute the appended \opEm\ using the same sub-operations, we define $\acem$ to be this common number of sub-operations used to implement the \opEm; this value is returned by the evolution.
-As each sub-operation reduces the distinctness by at most a constant, $\Distinct(\Ids') \geq \Distinct(\Ids)-\acem \log (2 \subops)= \Distinct(\Ids)- O(\acem)$.
-The runtime of the evolution is $em$ since that is the cost of the added \opEm.
+Now that it has been ensured that all of the sets of operations execute the appended \opEm\ using the same suboperations, we define $\acem$ to be this common number of suboperations used to implement the \opEm; this value is returned by the evolution.
+As each suboperation reduces the distinctness by at most a constant, $\Distinct(\Ids') \geq \Distinct(\Ids)-\acem \log (2 \subops)= \Distinct(\Ids)- O(\acem)$.
+The runtime of the evolution is $\acem$ since that is the cost of the added \opEm.